szpajder/dumphfdl/README.md

 - `CS16` - 16-bit signed, little-endian (eg. SDRPlay)
 - `CF32` - 32-bit float, little-endian (eg. Airspy HF+)

 Use `--sample-format` option to set the format.
 There is no default.
 This option is mandatory for an `--iq-file` input.

 Use `--centerfreq` to set the center frequency.
 This shall be the frequency that the SDR was tuned to when the recording was made.

+The program reads the data in batches of 320000 bytes by default.
+This is fine when reading files from disk.
+When piping samples via standard input, this might incur a noticeable processing delay, especially when the sampling rate is low.
+If this is the case, you may set the buffer size to a lower value with `--read-buffer-size <number_of-bytes>` option. **Note:** the given value must be a multiple of the size of an I/Q sample (ie. 2 bytes for CU8, 4 for CS16 and 8 for CF32).

 Then provide a list of HFDL channel frequencies to monitor, in the same way as for SoapySDR input.

 Putting it all together: